kablamo/mvp.kablamo.org/page/essentials/die-eval/index.markdown

         # handle exception
     }

-*2. Don't use exception objects that evaluate as false*
+*2. Exception objects that evaluate as false*

 You can [overload](https://metacpan.org/pod/overload) Perl operators.
 For example, you could have an exception object evaluate to "error" in string